Whoop 4 Review 2023, is it worth it? Is it accurate? Is it any good?

-If you are a gym rat, biohacker, endurance athlete or cross-fitter, Whoop could be for you.
+If you are a cross-fitter, biohacker, endurance athlete or gym rat, Whoop could be for you.
 Let me elaborate

 - Team sports – Whoop will support usage in your sport and the training in the gym that supports your sport.
 If you are in a pro team then it’s more likely that your coach will want your entire team to use the same tech.
 Some Pro teams use Whoop.

 - Cross Fitter – Whoop is the de facto tech standard in cross fit.
 However, I recommend wearing the band away from your wrist, normally on your upper arm.
+The lack of glass on Whoop makes it better suited for the rough and tumbles of cross fit.
 If you did more detailed research, you would find that no current product properly identifies the strain component of strength work.
 Once Whoop integrates PUSH, Whoop will have the ability to be the market leader for several years.

 - Gym rat – similar to the cross fitter but you will need to be especially mindful of the accuracy of Whoop on your high-impact cardio workouts.